 Leave full-screen view: Position the pointer at the top of the screen until the menu bar appears, then choose View > Exit Full Screen or press the Escape key.

 Hide photos from view

 You can hide selected photos and show them only when you want to work with them.

-In the Photos app on your Mac, click Photos in the sidebar.
+In the Photos app on your Mac, click Library in the sidebar.

-Select the photo or photos, choose Image > Hide [number] Photos, then click Hide Photos.
+Select the photo or photos, choose Image > Hide [number] Photos, then click Hide.

-The selected photos disappear from your moments but are not deleted.
+The selected photos disappear from view but are not deleted.

 To show hidden photos, choose View > Show Hidden Photo Album.
-The Hidden album appears among your other albums.
+The Hidden album appears in the sidebar.
 To unhide photos in it, select them, then choose Image > Unhide [number] Photos.

 Tip: You can use keyboard shortcuts to quickly do many common tasks in Photos.
-For a list of all the shortcuts you can use, see Photos keyboard shortcuts.
-If your Mac has a Touch Bar, you can use it to view photos, make edits and more.
+See Keyboard shortcuts and gestures in Photos on Mac.
+If your Mac has a Touch Bar, you can use it to view photos, make edits, and more.
 See Use the Touch Bar.